 If your heartbeat flutters or quivers, atrial fibrillation (AFib) may be the culprit, which elevates your risk of stroke or heart failure.
-At his practice offices in Los Angeles and Torrance, California, board-certified cardiologist and electrophysiologist Ibrahim Helmy, MD, FACC, FACP, diagnoses and treats AFib with a focus on addressing its underlying causes.
+At his practice offices in Los Angeles California, board-certified cardiologist and electrophysiologist Ibrahim Helmy, MD, FACC, FACP, diagnoses and treats AFib with a focus on addressing its underlying causes.
 To schedule an appointment to check your heart health, call or click today.

 AFib is a type of abnormal heartbeat (arrhythmia) that causes an irregular rhythm.
 When you have AFib, you may feel your heart quivering, fluttering, thumping, or skipping beats.
 AFib also causes dizziness, shortness of breath, and fatigue.

 The abnormal heart rhythm resulting from AFib means your heart’s two upper chambers, the atria, beat irregularly and are out of sync with the lower chambers, the ventricles.
 That means your heart isn’t efficiently pumping blood around the body, which can cause blood to pool and form clots, which places you at an elevated risk of a stroke.

 Not everyone with AFib has symptoms or notices their heart’s abnormal rhythm.
 You may experience AFib only occasionally, for a few minutes to a few hours at a time, or you may have continuous symptoms.

 Though the arrhythmia resulting from AFib isn’t itself dangerous, the potential for complications, especially stroke and heart failure, means the condition is a serious medical concern requiring treatment and close supervision.
 Even if you don’t experience symptoms from your AFib, you may still be at risk for developing these complications.